curtcox/Viewer/README.md

 * `run` – activate the environment and run the application.
 * `doctor` – check for common installation issues and suggest how to fix them.
 * `test` – execute the automated test suite via pytest.
+* `run_coverage.py` – execute the test suite with coverage analysis and optional HTML/XML reports.

 ## Requirements